AriFordsham/GHCWiki/type-functions-status.md

 Todo (high-level):

-1. Desugar associated data types.
+1. Desugar indexed data types.
-1. Desugar type functions and equality constraints.
 1. Extend interface files.

   - How do we exactly want to represent ATs in interface files?